ale18V/Anki-Multiple-Choice/README.md

 It randomizes the choices every time you review your card in order to prevent you from memorizing the position of the correct choice.

 ## How to use
+### How to setup the note type
 First choose the template you want to use.
-You can find more about the difference between the two templates in the next section.
+You can find more about the difference between the two templates in the templates paragraph.
 Once you have choosen a template you'll have to do the following:
 1. Choose a note type which you want to turn into multiple choice (e.g. "Basic" note type) and add a field named "Choices" to the note type (without the quotes).
 This is the field that will contain the multiple choices.